Rowan-Salisbury Schools mask mandate extended until Oct. 11 - Salisbury Post

 The mandate requires everyone in RSS buildings to wear a mask, with the exception of athletes playing on courts.

-The 4-2 vote was the same as previous one to institute a two-week mandate that expires Tuesday.
+The 4-2 vote was the same as a previous one to institute a two-week mandate that expires Tuesday.
 Chair Kevin Jones and Vice Chair Alisha Byrd-Clark voted for the extension along with Jean Kennedy and Brian Hightower.
 Dean Hunter and Travis Allen voted against the motion.
 Following Susan Cox’s resignation, the school board has six members until a replacement is named.

 The vote followed a discussion about the district’s latest COVID-19 statistics and quarantines.